 Application for general reimbursement

-The company that brings the medicine onto the Danish market can apply for general reimbursement to the Danish Health and Medicines Authority.
+The company that brings the medicine onto the Danish market can apply for general reimbursement to the Danish Medicines Agency.

 Reassessment of reimbursment status

-The Danish Health and Medicines Authority regularly reassesses the medicines' reimbursement status to make sure that the medicines that have general reimbursement satisfy the eligibility criteria, and that medicines without general reimbursement do not satisfy the criteria.
+The Danish Medicines Agency regularly reassesses the medicines' reimbursement status to make sure that the medicines that have general reimbursement satisfy the eligibility criteria, and that medicines without general reimbursement do not satisfy the criteria.

 In some cases, you can get individual reimbursement for medicine; i.e. reimbursement is awarded to you personally.
 There are different types of individual reimbursement:

 - reimbursement for the chronically ill

 In some cases, it is also possible to get a subsidy from your municipality of residence.
 These are called social subsidies and are granted pursuant to the Danish Social Pension Act, the Danish Active Social Policy Act or the Danish Social Service Act.

 Reimbursement thresholds and reimbursement prices

 The more expenses that you have for reimbursable medicine, the more reimbursement you will receive.
 The reimbursement thresholds – i.e. the limits to how much you must pay yourself for medicine and how much the Danish regions subsidise – are adjusted annually.